 Wetlands are not only unsuitable for building construction and onsite septic systems, they also protect and enhance water quality and shoreline areas.
-Wetland buffer shorelines from wave impact, slow stormwater runoff from uplands, remove phosphorus from the water during spring and summer growth periods and provide wildlife habitat.
-Wetlands slow and capture stormwater runoff storing it for recharge or springs and streams or wetlands themselves at a later time.
+Wetland buffer shorelines from wave impact, slow storm water runoff from uplands, remove phosphorus from the water during spring and summer growth periods and provide wildlife habitat.
+Wetlands slow and capture storm water runoff storing it for recharge or springs and streams or wetlands themselves at a later time.

 Love's Marsh, located on the northwestern shore of Lake Bomoseen, is the most extensive wetland wholly contained within the town.
-Maintained by the Fish and Game Department as a wildlife management area, the marsh offers excellent cover and abundant food for a diversity of animal life and migratory waterfowl.
-Other highly productive wetlands in Castleton include: the northeastern end of Lake Bomoseen, Pine Pond Marsh, and Lilly Pond.
-There are also numerous smaller wetland areas located throughout the township, particularly in the poorly drained upland areas of the Taconic Mountains and along the Castleton River and its tributaries.
+Maintained by the Fish and Game Department as a wildlife management area other highly productive wetlands in Castleton include: the northeastern end of Lake Bomoseen, Pine Pond Marsh, and Lilly Pond.